agile-hw/hw2/README.md

 >   out: SInt
 > ```

-### Part 2 - SinGen
+### Part 2 - SineWaveGen
-> Implement the `SinGen` module in `src/main/scala/hw2/SineWave.scala`.
-Use `SinGenIO` as the module's IO.
-Each cycle the module will output the next sample if `en` is high, or keep returning the same sample if `en` is low.
-The `stride` input determines how many samples to step through the ROM each cycle.
+> Implement the `SineWaveGen` module in `src/main/scala/hw2/SineWaveGen.scala`, using a `SineWaveGenIO` as the module's IO.
 >> Example given these parameters:
 >> ```scala
->>     val period = 8
+>>     val period = 16
 >>     val amplitude = 128
->>     val n = 16
 >> ```
->> If `stride` is `1` then `SinGen` will return one value each cycle in this order:
+>> If `stride` is `1` then `SineWaveGen` will return one value each cycle in this order:
 >> ```
 >> 0, 48, 90, 118, 128, 118, 90, 48, 0, -48, -90, -118, -128, -118, -90, -48
 >> ```
->> If `stride` is `2` then `SinGen` will return one value each cycle in this order:
+>> If `stride` is `2` then `SineWaveGen` will return one value each cycle in this order:
 >> ```
 >> 0, 90, 128, 90, 0, -90, -128, -90
 >> ```

 # Problem 4 - XOR Cipher (60pts)
-> The XOR operation is the basis of a simple cryptographic encryption algorithm called an [XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher).
-Given a secret `key` and `data` of the same length, we can encrypt `data` by performing `ciphertext = in ^ key`.
-We can decrypt `ciphertext` by performing `in = ciphertext ^ key`.
+> An [XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher) is a simple cryptographic encryption algorithm based on the XOR operation.
+Given a secret `key` and `data` of the same length, we can encrypt `data` by performing `ciphertext = data ^ key`.
+We can decrypt `ciphertext` by performing `data = ciphertext ^ key`.

 > We will implement a simple XOR cipher.
-Inside the generated hardware, there will be a register to hold the data (potentially encrypted) and a register to hold the key.
+Inside the generated hardware, there will be a register _data_ to hold the data (potentially encrypted) and a register _key_ to hold the key.
 We will use a state machine internally to keep track of the status of the system.
-Upon reset, the system will wait until it is given a secret key to load in.
-With the secret key stored inside, it is now ready to accept data.
-When given data, it will encrypt it on the way in.
-The data can be decrypted, but after a cycle it must be overwritten or zeroed out.
+Upon reset, the system will wait until it is given an input secret key to load in.
+With the secret key stored held inside  _key_, it is now ready to accept input data.
+When given input data, it will encrypt it on the way in and store it in _data_ as ciphertext.
+The ciphertext in _data_ can be decrypted, but after a cycle the decrypted data must be overwritten or zeroed out.
 >
 > To encode commands, we use the following input signals:
 > - `clear`: zero out both the _data_ and the secret _key_